-It’s perhaps the greatest challenge in supporting distance learning: designing a virtual learning experience that lives up to the reputation your on-campus learning experience has earned.
+It’s perhaps the greatest challenge in supporting distance learning: designing an online learning experience that lives up to the reputation your on-campus learning experience has earned.
 Students in a classroom can see the teacher, their slides, white boards and even live demonstrations.
 How can you make sure students online will be able to see those same resources?

 With Panopto, there’s nothing you can’t capture.
 Panopto is the only video software for distance learning built with the flexibility to record any combination of video sources, in any configuration, from anywhere, in full HD.
 Panopto automatically recognizes connected cameras and microphones to make recording videos for online courses effortless — just press record and begin teaching.
 Whether you’re streaming classes live or capturing the session for on-demand playback, with Panopto, you can give your distance learners the ability to see everything their classmates on campus can.

 Panopto also puts the viewer in control of their learning experience.
 Viewers can see the instructor alongside supporting video feeds, including screen shares, slides, whiteboards, and document cameras.
 Viewers can toggle between any of these video feeds based on their preference at any time, turn captions on and off when available, and even change the video’s playback speed.
 With Panopto, you’re providing your distance learners with more than a passive video feed — you’re creating a more engaging, interactive playback experience that can help improve learning outcomes.

 Universities around the world already support real-time video tools like Zoom, WebEx, BlueJeans, Skype, and others to facilitate important faculty-student interactions like live group discussions, virtual office hours, and online meetings.
 Unfortunately, much of the information exchanged in these sessions goes unrecorded, and thus is impossible to revisit.